5 Tips to Improve Your Basketball Shooting Mechanics

 Also, by keeping your legs loaded it also allows your feet to be closer together and closer to your shooting stance.
+This also makes it easier on the passer to hit the shooting pocket.
 The quicker you can get your feet under you and in your shooting stance, the better!

 Tip #5 - Wrist Flexibility

 Now this may seem like a weird tip for shooting better, but I promise that it’ll help a lot.

 If you’ve ever watched Steph Curry shoot you can understand why.
 His wrist easily gets to a 90 degree angle with his forearm everytime he is releasing the ball.